 PAN stands for Permanent Account Number issued by Income Tax Department under Income Tax Act, 1961.
 It is a unique alphanumeric, 10-digit number imprinted on a laminated plastic card.
-Individuals, Firm, Company, Association of persons, Body of Individual, Hindu Undivided Family, co-operative society, Government Agencies, Artificial Juridical Person, Local Authority, Limited Liability Partnership, Trust and all those whose income are taxable under the Income Tax Act, 1961 are required to acquire a PAN Card.
+Individuals, Firm, Company, Association of Persons, Body of Individual, Hindu Undivided Family, co-operative society, Government Agencies, Artificial Juridical Person, Local Authority, Limited Liability Partnership, Trust and all those whose income is taxable under the Income Tax Act, 1961 are required to acquire a PAN Card.
 Below we have explained about Uses of PAN card.

 Benefits and Uses of PAN Card

 1. For purchase or sale of vehicles except for two-wheelers.

 2. For opening an account with a banking company except for time deposit wherein PAN card details is required for a time deposit of amount exceeding Rs 50,000 or totalling more than Rs 5,00,000 during any financial year with –